 The result is that the shorter introductory courses (or rather workshops) can impossibly convey a real introduction of Thai Massage.
 That is, those training courses necessarily need to skip or omit certain (crucial) aspects of doing Thai Massage.

 We then often see that the student only learns doing a session with the receiver lying on the back and in the seated position, omitting techniques where the receiver is in the side-lying position or belly-down position.
-Or, perhaps, (theoretical and/or practical) knowledge about the Thai Sen Energy lines and Energy Concepts is skipped or extremely superficially touched.
+Or, perhaps, (theoretical and/or practical) knowledge about the Thai Sen Energy Lines and Life Energy Concepts is skipped or extremely superficially touched.
 Or, no work is done on the abdominal area, and so on, and so on.